5aradise/SelfAssessment/Skills/Paradigms.md

   - Operator `new`: 🖐️ used
   - Static method: 🖐️ used
   - Method: 🖐️ used
-  - Async method
+  - Async method: 🖐️ used
   - Getters, Setters: 🖐️ used
-  - Public fields: 🎓 known
+  - Public fields: 🖐️ used
-  - Private fields: 🎓 known
+  - Private fields: 🖐️ used
-  - Field declarations
+  - Field declarations: 🖐️ used
-  - Inheritance
+  - Inheritance: 🖐️ used
   - Parent class: 🖐️ used
-  - Polymorphism: 👂 heard
+  - Polymorphis: 🎓 known
   - Abstract class
-  - Interface: 👂 heard
+  - Interface: 🖐️ used
-  - Encapsulation
+  - Encapsulation: 🎓 known
   - Hidden class
   - Object form
-  - Instance
+  - Instance: 🖐️ used
   - Introspection
   - Reflection
   - The diamond problem